© Crown copyright 2021

 - signs and posters to reiterate the rules

-- a clear statement of expectations of student behaviour, for example a behaviour agreement
+- a clear statement of expectations of student behaviour, for example, a behaviour agreement

-Providers should consider incentives for compliance, and disincentives for non-compliance including, in serious cases, the use of disciplinary measures.
+You should consider incentives for compliance, and disincentives for non-compliance including, in serious cases, the use of disciplinary measures.

 Communications about compliance

-All universities should have communications strategies for students and staff, which will include principles such as:
+You should have communications strategies for students and staff, which will include principles such as: